 Pepper Joe’s – If you like hot and spicy food and if you love to make your own fresh salsa, Pepper Joe’s claims to have the hottest pepper seeds in the world!
 They have a number of catalogs available on requeste and cater to both homesteaders and commercial growers.

 R.H.
 Shumway Seeds – This company, located in Rockford, Illinois, is fairly local to my neck of the woods.
 They’ve been in business since 1870.
-Shumway’s specialty is in all sorts of heirloom vegetable, flowers and farm seeds.
-According to the website, much of what the latter were developed in the 1940’s and 50’s and were are some of the first hybrid varieties available to American farmers.
-Some of their vegetable varieties gpo all the way back to the turn of the early 1900’s.
+Shumway’s specialty is in all sorts of heirloom vegetables, flowers, and farm seeds.
+According to the website, much of the latter was developed in the 1940s and 50s and were are some of the first hybrid varieties available to American farmers.
+Some of their vegetable varieties gpo all the way back to the turn of the early 1900s.
 Shumway’s free catalog definitely exudes this “old-timey” vibe!
 Be aware that they have a season for sending out catalogs.
-If that time has come and gone for you, you can still browse their catalog online (I LOVE the woodcut illustrations and the page-flip action is really super cool!)
+If that time has come and gone for you, you can still browse their catalog online (I LOVE the woodcut illustrations, and the page-flip action is really super cool!)
 Or you may pay $3.00 to have one mailed to you outside of their usual mailing period.

 Richter’s – As an herbalist, I have loved doing business with this company for years!
 If you are at all interested in herbs, this catalog is a must!
-They pay attention to detail on every level and it shows in the text beside each plant variety that they offer.
+Based in Canada, you can request a full-color catalog from them, and when you are ready to order, provided things are in stock, they tend to get to you super fast.
+They pay attention to detail on every level, and it shows in the text beside each plant variety that they offer.
 Whether you are looking for seeds or plants for your garden, Richter’s is a great resource.
-Intially they started out as carrying mainly seeds and starter plants for herbs.
-They have since expanded into areas which include vegetables, They carry all manner of herbs, spices, vegetables, and accessories that every homesteader or enthusiastic gardener is looking for.
+Initially they started out carrying mainly seeds and starter plants for herbs.
+They have since expanded into areas which include vegetables; they carry all manner of herbs, spices, vegetables, and accessories that every homesteader or enthusiastic gardener is looking for.
 You can also purchase dried herbs, oils, and the like from the if you wish.

-Seed Savers – This is one of my personal favorites and they’ve been around for a long time.
+Seed Savers – This is one of my personal favorites, and they’ve been around for a long time.
 Seed Savers boasts a membership of several thousand.
 This organization is a non-profit and their mission is to save and share seeds among the membership.
-Their seed bank has over 20,000 seeds, many of which are heirloom.
-Members have access to a network to allow them to exchange seeds amongst themselves.
+Their seed bank has over 20,000 seeds, many of which are heirlooms.
+Members have access to a network to allow them to exchange seeds among themselves.
 So if you are looking for that fabulous heirloom tomato like your grandparents used to grow, you just might be able to find it here!

-Stokes Seeds – Boasting both a successful web business an a brick and mortar store, Stokes offers vegetable seeds and plants as well as both perennial and annual flowers.
+Stokes Seeds – Boasting both a successful web business and a brick-and-mortar store, Stokes offers vegetable seeds and plants as well as both perennial and annual flowers.
 Stokes offers a free catalog to residents of both the U.S. and Canada.
 Canadians, you may also request your catalog en francais if you wish.
-Stokes also have a presence on social media.
+Stokes also has a presence on social media.
 Be sure to check out their company page on Facebook.

 Territorial Seed Company – This company has been around for a few decades and have earned their dedicated following.
 They offer a free catalog for the asking.
 Their website is a treasure trove, so don’t feel guilty for taking the afternoon to explore!